Language Models as Zero-shot Lossless Gradient Compressors: Towards General Neural Parameter Prior Models: Background

 \myparagraph{Lossless compression} The fundamental principle of lossless compression is to reduce the size of data while ensuring it can be fully reconstructed.
 This is typically achieved by eliminating the statistical redundancy inherent in the data.
 Given a sequence of symbols $\vs_{0:N} \in \gS$ drawn from a probability distribution $P_{\gS}$, the objective is to devise a compression function $\vg: \gS \rightarrow \gC$.
 This function maps the original data $\vs$ to a unique (decodable) binary code $\vc$, ensuring that the length of $\vc$, denoted by $\ell(\vc)$, is less than or equal to the length of $\vs$, $\ell(\vs)$.
 The source coding theorem~\citep{shannon2001mathematical} states that the expected minimum length of a coded message $\vc$ cannot be shorter than the Shannon entropy of the original data, denoted as $\ell(\vs) \geq H(\gS)$.
 Here, $H(\gS) \vcentcolon= \E_{\vs \sim P_\gS}[-\log_2 P_\gS (\vs)]$ represents the entropy.
 This implies that any compression resulting in a length shorter than $H(\gS)$ necessarily involves loss of information, preventing perfect reconstruction of the original data.

 \myparagraph{Arithmetic coding} As a means to achieve lossless compression, arithmetic coding~\citep{rissanen1979arithmetic} provides a nearly optimal message length $H(\gS) \leq \ell(\vc) \leq H(\gS) + 2/\ell(\vs)$ on average~\citep{sayood2017introduction}.
 To implement it, one must employ a statistical probability model of the data, denoted $P_\text{AC}$.
 Ideally, this model $P_\text{AC}$ should closely mirror the true distribution $P_\gS$. \emph{The closer these distributions are, the more effective the compression performance will be.} Conversely, significant deviations can result in a compressed data length $\ell(\vc)$ that exceeds the original data length $\ell(\vs)$.
+Notably, Most existing methods, such as CABAC, incorporate adaptive priors, meaning the probability \(P_\text{AC}\) adapts based on data context.
+However, as we will demonstrate in \sectionautorefname~\ref{sec:exp}, these methods are not optimized for gradients and are thus outperformed by our zero-shot LLM prior.

 The arithmetic encoder begins with an interval [0, 1) between 0 and 1.
 For each input symbol $\vs$, the interval is subdivided according to the probability $P_\text{AC}(s)$.
 The corresponding interval is then selected as the new interval.
 This process continues until the entire input stream is finished or reaches the maximum length.
 Any number existing in the final interval suffices to represent the compressed data.
 Similarly, the decoder takes the encoded output as input and can perfectly reconstruct the data by repeatedly looking up the intervals.